Constructing and Graphing Binomial Distributions In Exercises 27–... | Channels for Pearson+

 Histogram

 A histogram is a graphical representation of the distribution of numerical data, where the data is divided into bins or intervals.
-In the case of a binomial distribution, the histogram will display the frequency of each possible outcome (number of accepted applicants) on the x-axis, with the height of the bars representing the probability of each outcome.
-This visual tool helps in understanding the shape and spread of the distribution.
+Each bin's height reflects the frequency of data points within that interval.
+In the context of a binomial distribution, a histogram can visually depict the probabilities of different outcomes, helping to illustrate the shape of the distribution.

 Recommended video: